stels17/producter/README.md

 ## Further Notes

-- Search.
-In a real application this should be implemented using the appropriate technologies.
-Maybe something like [https://docs.djangoproject.com/en/5.1/ref/contrib/postgres/search/](https://docs.djangoproject.com/en/5.1/ref/contrib/postgres/search/)
+- **Search**: In a real application, this should be implemented using the appropriate technologies, such as [Django's PostgreSQL Full-Text Search](https://docs.djangoproject.com/en/5.1/ref/contrib/postgres/search/).
-- Caching.
-We can cache the products for the initial page the user sees, getting categories and tags
+- **Caching**: We can cache the products for the initial page the user sees, including category and tag retrieval.
-- Use gunicorn in the production environment as out-of-box runserver isn't suitable for that
+- **Production Server**: Use **Gunicorn** or another WSGI server in production, as the built-in `runserver` is not suitable.
-- Implement logging
+- **Logging**: Implement structured logging for better debugging and monitoring.